mikeranger67/Eye/README.md

 # Eye Exercise

-This website employs CSS to create an eye that follows your cursor.
+An eye that follows your cursor.
 Give it a shot!

 https://mikeranger67.github.io/Eye/